 - Provide a system for an exchange of 4-H Youth Development programming ideas among states.

-- Visit Congress and make legislators aware of the tremendous impact of the 4-H program.
+- Make legislators aware of the tremendous impact of the 4-H program.

 National 4-H Conference experience